Immersion Heaters: Our Complete Guide for 2023

-The two most important factors to reduce the cost of running the immersion are immersion heater thermostats and insulation.
+The two most important factors to reduce the cost of running the immersion are immersion heater thermostats and insulation (such as cavity wall insulation).
 Make sure your immersion heater thermostat functions properly and is set to a reasonable temperature.
 There is no point in spending money overheating water to the point where you need to mix cold water with it to take a shower.

 However, you do need to remember to heat the water in the immersion tank to above 50ºC to kill off any bacteria which may be lurking inside.